tcheukueppoo/maat/docs/gc.md

 The step multiplier is factor that amplifies the step size and hence controls how much work is done in an incremental step.
-The higher the value the less incremental is the collector, the smaller the value, the slower is the collector and in this situation, the main program is ahead of the collector by the rate at which it allocates memory while the collector has not yet even completed a cycle.
+The higher the value the less incremental is the collector; the smaller the value, the slower is the collector and in this situation, the main program is ahead of the collector by the rate at which it allocates memory to the rate at which the collector frees garbages.

-A `6KB/384w` step size with a step multiplier of`300` implies a work of `115200w` is done in an incremental step.
+A `6KB/384w` step size with a step multiplier of`300` implies a work of at least `115200w` is done in an incremental step.

 ```